freepowder/freepowder/edit-me/content/professionalExperiences/08-alpima.md

 ---
 Permanent.

+Led the development of the AngularJS web app.

-Leading the development of the AngularJS web app and backoffice tool.
+Led the development of the AngularJS backoffice tool with angular materials.

-Mean stack.
+BDD wrote up to 85% code coverage.

-Build all the CI/CD pipelines based on Jenkins in AWS.
+Built all the CI/CD pipelines based on Jenkins in AWS.

-Leading a team of 3-4 developers.
+Led a team of 3-4 developers.

-AngularJs, Express, MongoDB, NodeJs, Jenkins, Karma, Jasmine
+Utilized tech stack including AngularJs, Express, MongoDB, NodeJs, Jenkins, Karma, Jasmine